kylelk/snowman/README.md

 simple openGL game

+===movement===

-move the cammera and look around using the left mouse button
+move the camera left and right using the mouse

-move forward with the arrow keys
+move forward and back with the arrow keys

-use the page up and page down keys to change the cammera height
+move the cammera with the page up and page down keys

 ![screenshot](https://github.com/kylelk/snowman/raw/master/snowman_land.png "screenshot")